linseyqiu-hub/BandIt/README.md

 **Regression to the mean.** Because training data is centered around band 6–7, the model under-penalises essays at the extremes — particularly very weak essays.
 It correctly identifies relative quality differences across criteria but compresses absolute scores toward the middle of the band range.

-**No question context in v1.** The first model version scored essays without grounding in the question prompt.
-This has been corrected in the current version — question and essay are both provided as input.

 **CPU inference only.** No GPU required.
 Suitable for demo and small-scale use.

 ---